COVID-19 vaccine sales push Moderna past expectations in Q2

 The company said that its Spikevax vaccine brought in $4.53 billion during the quarter.
 Analysts were looking for around $3.6 billion, according to FactSet.

+Moderna shares surged Wednesday after the company also announced another $3 billion share buyback plan.

-The company's vaccine sales represent a drop from the nearly $6 billion in sales the vaccine brought in during the year’s first quarter, when a virus surge through the United States pushed more people to seek protection.
+Moderna's vaccine sales in the second quarter represent a drop from the nearly $6 billion that the vaccine brought in during the year’s first quarter, when a virus surge through the United States pushed more people to seek protection.

 But those sales could pick up again later this year.